-The MAT continues to have links with Robinswood MAT.
-The MAT also continues to work closely with the Regional Schools Commissioner.
+The MAT continues to work closely with the Regional Schools Commissioner.

 Waycroft, Wicklea and Woodlands Academies all have 'Friends' Committees which are groups of volunteer parents and carers, affiliated to the National Parent Teacher Association and registered charities.
 These groups of volunteers work with Waycroft, Woodlands and Wicklea staff to organise fund raising and social events for MAT children, parents and carers.
 There are no other related parties, which either control or significantly influence the decisions and operations of Waycroft Multi Academy Trust.